Programme Advisory Committee AIWW (PAC) Member Arjan van Timmeren,

 A’dam Institute for Advanced Metropolitan Solutions (AMS) / Delft University of Technology.

-Water is an important topic for the world, and for me.
-It literally ‘knits all together’.
-Water is also simultaneously an omnipresent and hyper localized compound.
-From my background as full professor Environmental Technology & Design and besides that being Scientific Director of the Amsterdam Institute for Advanced Metropolitan Solutions (funded by TUD, MIT and WUR) my everyday practice strongly connects to challenges related to water.
-The AIWW Conference not only connects people and solutions to these challenges, it also sets the global agenda related to water.
+“Water is an important topic for the world, and for me.
+It literally ‘knits everything together’.
+At the same time, water is also an omnipresent and hyper localised compound.
+As full Professor of Environmental Technology & Design at TU Delft and Scientific Director of the Amsterdam Institute for Advanced Metropolitan Solutions (funded by TUD, MIT and WUR) my everyday practice strongly connects to challenges related to water.
+The AIWW Conference not only connects people and solutions to these challenges, it also sets the global water agenda.”

-“Furthermore, cities are composed of ‘interactive components that may change their roles over time in unpredictable ways”: ecosystems contain co-evolving species and systems and follow unique evolution trajectories.
-Currently there are answers to the questions, however, the frameworks presently governing (metropolitan) solutions related to water are not at all times capable of ensuring accountability.
-As the pervasiveness, complexity, and scale of these systems grow, the lack of meaningful integrated solutions is an increasingly urgent concern.
+“Furthermore, cities are composed of ‘interactive components that may change their roles over time in unpredictable ways’.
+Urban ecosystems contain co-evolving species and systems and follow unique evolutionary trajectories.
+Currently there are answers to the questions.
+However, the frameworks presently governing metropolitan water solutions are not able to ensure accountability at all times.
+As the pervasiveness, complexity, and scale of these systems grow, the lack of meaningful integrated solutions is of increasingly urgent concern.”

-Why should people attend the AIWW Conference?
+Why attend the AIWW Conference?

-The AIWW Conference brings together topnotch specialists in the field, and is to be considered among the three leading networking and ‘solutions orienting’ events in the world.
+“The AIWW Conference brings together top notch specialists in the field, and should be considered as one of the three leading networking and ‘solutions oriented’ events in the world.”